MillCloud/prettier-config/README.md

 }
 ```

-For auto formatting, use `"editor.formatOnSave": true`
+For auto formatting, use `"editor.formatOnSave": true`.

 ## More Configs